 In July 2011, in connection with the Company's acquisition of its corporate headquarters, the Company assumed a \$38.6 million nonrecourse loan secured by a mortgage on the acquired property.
 The assumed loan had an original term of approximately 10 years with a scheduled maturity date of March 2013.
 The loan includes a balloon payment of \$37.3 million due at maturity.
 The assumed loan is nonrecourse with the lender's remedies for non-performance limited to action against the acquired property and certain required reserves and a cash collateral account, except for nonrecourse carve outs related to fraud, breaches of certain representations, warranties or covenants, including those related to environmental matters, and other standard carve outs for a loan of this type.
 The loan requires certain minimum cash flows and financial results from the property, and if those requirements are not met, additional reserves may be required.
 The assumed loan requires prior approval of the lender for certain matters related to the property, including material leases, changes to property management, transfers of any part of the property and material alterations to the property.
-The loan has an interest rate of 6.73%.
-In connection with the assumed loan, the Company incurred and capitalized \$0.8 million in deferred financing costs.
-In addition, the Company was required to set aside amounts in reserve and cash collateral accounts.
-As of December 31, 2011, \$2.0 million of restricted cash was included in prepaid expenses and other current assets, and the remaining \$3.0 million of restricted cash was included in other long term assets.
+The loan had an interest rate of 6.73%.

-In December 2012, the Company repaid the remaining balance of the assumed loan of \$37.7 million and entered into a new \$50.0 million loan collateralized by the land, buildings and tenant improvements comprising the Company's corporate headquarters.
-The new loan has a 7 year term and maturity date of December 2019.
+In December 2012, the Company repaid the remaining balance of the assumed nonrecourse loan of \$37.7 million and entered into a \$50.0 million recourse loan collateralized by the land, buildings and tenant improvements comprising the Company's corporate headquarters.
+The loan has a seven year term and maturity date of December 2019.
 The loan bears interest at one month LIBOR plus a margin of 1.50%, and allows for prepayment without penalty.
 The Company is required to maintain the same leverage ratio and interest coverage ratio as set forth in the credit facility.
-As of December 31, 2012, the Company was in compliance with these ratios.
-The loan contains a number of restrictions that limit the Company's ability, among other things, and subject to certain limited exceptions, incur additional indebtedness, pledge its assets as a security, guaranty obligations of third parties, make investments, undergo a merger or consolidation, dispose of assets, or materially change its line of business.
+As of December 31, 2013, the Company was in compliance with these ratios.
+The loan contains a number of restrictions that limit the Company's ability, among other things, and subject to certain limited exceptions, to incur additional indebtedness, pledge its assets as a security, guaranty obligations of third parties, make investments, undergo a merger or consolidation, dispose of assets, or materially change its line of business.
 The loan requires prior approval of the lender for certain matters related to the property, including transfers of any interest in the property.
 In addition, the loan includes a cross default provision similar to the cross default provision in the credit facility discussed above.
-The Company incurred and capitalized \$1.0 million in deferred financing costs in connection with the new \$50.0 million loan and expensed \$0.1 million of unamortized deferred financing costs related to the assumed loan during the three months ended December 31, 2012.
+As of December 31, 2013 and 2012, the outstanding balance on the loan was \$48.0 million and \$50.0 million, respectively.
+The weighted average interest rate on the loan was 1.7% for the years ended December 31, 2013 and 2012.